Are you looking for the best movies set in Italy?

 Another one of my favourite movies set in Italy, although this time lighter fare.

-Roman Holiday is two-hours of sheer entertainment, courtesy of two sparkling leads – Audrey Hepburn and Gregory Peck – and a razor-sharp screenplay.
-In this timeless fairy tale, Hepburn is a sheltered princess who, desperate to escape the confines of her duties, hangs out with an American reporter in Rome (Peck).
+Roman Holiday is two hours of pure entertainment, courtesy of two sparkling leads – Audrey Hepburn and Gregory Peck – and a razor-sharp screenplay.
+Desperate to escape the confines of her duties, a sheltered princess (Hepburn) hangs out with an American reporter in Rome (Peck).

-Filmed in black-and-white in multiple locations around Rome, if you are after armchair travel in Italy this is one of the best choices.
+Roman Holiday was filmed in multiple locations in Rome.
+If you are after armchair travel in Italy with a twist of better-sweet romance, this timeless fairy tale is one of the best choices.

 A Room With A View (1986)